 Polypropylene is a material that is frequently compared to PVC (polyvinyl chloride).
 While not as frequently used as PVC, polypropylene is still a useful material for coating custom wire baskets.

-Some of the polypropylene material properties that you should know when choosing a coating for your custom wire basket include:
+Some of the polypropylene structure and material properties that you should know when choosing a coating for your custom wire basket include:

 - Chemical Resistance.
 Polypropylene is generally noted as having a high resistance to chemicals compared to polyethylene (“regular” plastic).
 Polypropylene will resist many organic solvents, acids, and alkalines.
 However, the material is susceptible to attack from oxidizing acids, chlorinated hydrocarbons, and aromatics.

 - Tensile Strength.
-Compared to many materials, polypropylene has a good tensile strength—somewhere around 4,800 psi.
+Compared to many materials, polypropylene’s structure has a good tensile strength—somewhere around 4,800 psi.
 This allows the material to withstand fairly heavy loads, despite being lightweight.

 - Impact Tolerance.
 While polypropylene has a good tensile strength, its impact resistance leaves something to be desired when compared to polyethylene.